f-utils/f/README.md

 # Install

-Directly from this git repository with some of these branches:
+The installation is from this git repository under some of the following branches:
 1. `main`: the current stable version
 2. `dev`: some working in progress